GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

   detailed judging criteria for Phase II.

-  The following eight (8) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
+  The following seven (7) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
 The participant names are listed below in alphabetical order:

-  1. ASEC, Inc.

-  2. Codex Laboratories LLC
+  1. Codex Laboratories LLC

-  3. Draper
+  2. Draper

-  4. EpiSys Science, Inc.
+  3. EpiSys Science, Inc.

-  5. Heron Systems Inc.
+  4. Heron Systems Inc.

-  6. Indiana University-Bloomington
+  5. Indiana University-Bloomington

-  7. Raytheon BBN Technologies
+  6. Raytheon BBN Technologies

-  8. TurbineOne, LLC
+  7. TurbineOne, LLC

   Earlier, twenty (20) participants were invited to present their Phase I White Paper concepts to the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge judging panel.
 Invited participant names are listed below in alphabetical order: